Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 For the temperature module this will return a string stating whether it's ``'heating'``, ``'cooling'``, ``'holding at target'`` or ``'idle'``.
 For the magnetic module this will return a string stating whether it's ``'engaged'`` or ``'disengaged'``.
-For the Thermocycler Module module this will return ``'holding at target'`` or ``'idle'``.
+For the Thermocycler Module this will return ``'holding at target'`` or ``'idle'``.
 There are more detailed status checks which can be found in at :ref:`thermocycler-section`

 ******************
 Temperature Module